adam-knight1/BoredomBuster/README.md

 ### Future Direction

 This is a new project that is being continually developed, with updates generally being made on a daily basis.
-Please check GitHub for the latest version.
+Please refer back to GitHub for the latest version.